EDSAaa/Dron-FIUNAM/README.md

 ### Matlab ###

-There are two files.
+There are some files.

 - One is a .m script that contains the numeric parameters of the dron.
-In this file was designed a LQR Controller and a Reduced Order Observer.
+In this file was designed a LQR Controller.
-- The other is a Simulink file, which has the necessary blocks for simulating the response of the system (model linear and non linear) with  the controller and observer implemented.
+- Other is a Simulink file, which has the necessary blocks for simulating the response of the system (model linear and non linear) with  the controller implemented.
+- There is a file that simulates the effects noise in the mesure of z.

 ### Teensy v3.1 ###

-Here are two programs written in Wiring (C for Arduino).
+Here are one program written in Wiring (C for Arduino).

-- One program contains the implementation of MultiWii Serial Protocol, whose purpose is allow Tensy request the values of the sensors to the Flight Controller.
+The program contains the implementation of MultiWii Serial Protocol, whose purpose is allow Tensy request the values of the sensors to the Flight Controller.
 And with those vales it calculates a State Feedback Controller.
-- The other has the same Controller, but additionally it includes a Reduced Order Observer that estimates the value of *dz/dt*.